-The US National Institutes of Health will allocate $2.8 million for Chronic Fatigue Syndrome research this year, a fraction of which will go to study patients who have Myalgic Encephalomyelitis.
-It will allocate $16 million to study male pattern baldness.
+The US National Institutes of Health will allocate $5 million for Chronic Fatigue Syndrome research this year.
+It contributes more to the study of allergies and male pattern baldness.

 ME occurs in outbreak, cluster, and sporadic form.
 In the 1980s, the rate of new cases of ME was higher than the rate of new cases of polio at the height of the polio epidemic.